Singularities in massive conformal gravity: Renormalizability

 Inserting the on-shell MCG effective action up to one-loop into the trace of the energy-momentum tensor

 we find that MCG has the conformal (trace) anomaly

 which breaks the conformal symmetry of the theory at the one-loop level.
 A possible consequence of this symmetry breaking is the emergence of non-renormalizable $\int{\sqrt{-g}R^2}$, Einstein-Hilbert $\int{\sqrt{-g}R}$ and cosmological constant $\int{\sqrt{-g}\Lambda}$ divergent terms beyond the one-loop level.
-However, by performing the classical conformal transformations
+However, by performing the classical conformal transformations\footnote{This procedure can be regarded as a particular case of the conformal regularization method \cite{Frad} with the conformal factor given by $\Omega = \varphi/\varphi_{0}$.}

 we can turn these non-renormalizable terms into the same types as the last three terms in (\ref{26}), which are either eliminated by the use of the field equation (\ref{6})\footnote{It is for the field equation (\ref{6}) to remain valid even in the presence of matter that we assumed that the dilaton field does not couple with matter in Sec. \ref{sec2}.} or renormalized, as we saw in the previous paragraph.
-This same procedure can be used to eliminate the non-renormalizable divergences that may arise beyond the one-loop level due to the conformal anomaly produced by the contribution of the matter fields.
+This same procedure can be used to eliminate the non-renormalizable divergences that may arise beyond the one-loop level due to the conformal anomaly produced by the contribution of the conformally invariant matter fields.
 Thus, despite MCG having a conformal anomaly, all the perturbed divergent terms of its on-shell effective total action are renormalizable.